Items tagged “emergency medicine”

 Small bowel obstruction

 Small bowel obstruction (SBO) accounts for 80% of all mechanical intestinal obstruction, the remaining 20% results from a large bowel obstruction.
 It has a mortality rate of ~5%.
-Clinical presentation Classical presentation is cramping abdominal pain and abdominal distension with nausea and vo...
+Clinical presentation The classical presentation is cramping abdominal pain and abdominal distension with nausea an...

 Sternoclavicular joint injury